 Payload Facilities

-The aim of the payload facility ensemble is to provide the standard capabilities required for dedicated scientific areas and are commonly utilized by the majority of researcher working in the same area.
-Providing such services aims to reduce effort and cost for the customers and increase research turnover.
+The aim of the payload facility ensemble is to provide the standard capabilities required for dedicated scientific areas and are commonly utilized by the majority of researchers working in the same area.
+Providing such services aims to reduce effort and cost for the customers as well as increase research turnover.

-The facilities have been chosen based on the Starlab customer market survey and utilization data of facilities currently onboard the ISS.
+The facilities have been chosen based on the Starlab customer market survey and data trend utilization of such facilities currently onboard the ISS.
 The Starlab customer survey identifies top-level market driven Starlab research goals, objectives, and recommendations for Starlab research facilities and payload accommodations.
-The survey will inform the Starlab program which facilities to have in the payload laboratory.
+The survey informs the functionalities of Starlab program including facilities to have in the payload laboratory.

-The implementation of the payload facilities strongly depends on the scientific area which is addressed.
+The implementation of the payload facilities strongly depends on the scientific area to be addressed.
 For some research areas currently pursued on ISS, commonalities in hardware can be identified.
-Good examples for this are some areas in Biological Science, where incubators, centrifuges, microscopes, and a glovebox are commonly used.
-For other areas the implementation of commonly used equipment is more challenging.
-One example being the investigation of solidification of matter, a Material Science topic.
-Although, an overall large community is working on this topic, the hardware capabilities required deviate considerably, depending on the exact material or the exact scope of research.
-In such cases, Starlab strongly encourages the corresponding research communities to openly approach Starlab in order find the best implementation strategy.
+Good examples for some of the scientific areas is the Biological Science, with incubators, centrifuges, microscopes, and glovebox commonly used.
+For other scientific areas, the implementation of commonly used equipment can be more challenging.
+For instance, the investigation of solidification of matter; a material science research topic has however an overall large community working on the research topic and thus the hardware capabilities required differs considerably, depending on the exact material or the exact scope of research.
+In such cases, Starlab strongly encourages the corresponding research communities to openly approach Starlab in order find the best-fit implementation strategy.

 Summary

-Aiming to succeed ISS as main LEO destination, Starlab develops the capabilities and products to enrich customer experience and leverage future LEO utilization.
-Modularity and customer focus being main drivers to reach this goal.
-Starlab strongly encourages current users, principal investigators, research communities and space agencies to start exploring their future ambitions on Starlab.
+Aiming to succeed ISS as main LEO destination is Starlab, whichdevelops the capabilities and products to enrich customer experience and leverage future LEO utilization withmodularity and customer-focus approach being main drivers to realize set target and goal.
+Starlab strongly encourages current users, principal investigators, research communities and space agencies to explore their future ambitions with Starlab program as commercial space ststaion

 References